J-R-Oliver/macos-setup/NodePackages.md

 ## Husky

 Git hooks made easy@ Husky can prevent bad git commits by automating testing or linting before a commit run.
 The commit will fail to start if any errors are found.
 More information can be found [here](https://github.com/typicode/husky).

+## dotenv

+Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+More information can be found [here](https://www.npmjs.com/package/dotenv).

+## Custom-Env

+Custom env is a library built to make development more feasible by allowing multiple .env configurations for different environments.
+This is done by loading environment variables from a .env.envname file, into the node's process.env object.
+More information can be found [here](https://www.npmjs.com/package/custom-env).

 ## Prettier